jneug/typst-tools4typst/is.typ

 #let not-n = not-none

-/// Tests, if at least one value in `values` is not equal to
+/// Tests, if at least one value in #arg[values] is not equal to
-/// `none`.
+/// #value(none).
 ///
-/// Useful for checking mutliple optoinal arguments for a
+/// Useful for checking mutliple optional arguments for a
 /// valid value:
 /// ```typ
 /// #if is.one-not-none(..args.pos()) [